mega-calibrator/DDC-for-CRT/README.md

 newAM's [monitorcontrol](https://github.com/newAM/monitorcontrol) API

 ## Hardware requirements
-Your monitor must support [DDC/CI](https://web.archive.org/web/20230504201124/https://www.eevblog.com/forum/projects/i2c-over-cat5e-problem/?action=dlattach;attach=185318)
+your monitor must support [DDC/CI](https://web.archive.org/web/20230504201124/https://www.eevblog.com/forum/projects/i2c-over-cat5e-problem/?action=dlattach;attach=185318)

-You must use a native VGA connection (RAMDAC) or a VGA connection bridged by a displayport DAC
+you must use a native VGA connection (RAMDAC) or a VGA connection bridged by a displayport DAC

 HDMI DACs are not supported

 ## Building from source
-Install [Python](https://www.python.org/downloads/windows/) with `pip` for windows
+install [Python](https://www.python.org/downloads/windows/) with `pip` for windows

 clone repository, change to the DDC-for-CRT directory and run